miamioh-roseaw/325-module3/readme.md

-**Before you begin this lab, you need to prepare your Jenkins-Server by opening a terminal and typing:**
+**Before you begin this lab, you need to add these credentials to Jenkins:**

-  sudo apt install -y python3-pip

-  pip3 install --upgrade pip

-  pip3 install netmiko
+Add Jenkins credentials as:

+Kind: Username with password

+ID: cisco-ssh-creds

+Username: student

+Password: Passw0rd!